skay97/coding-challenge/README.md

 In this function I multiplied 11 by the number generated from the rand11 function, added it to another number generated from the rand11 function and finally subtracted it by 11:
 ```11 * rand11() + rand11() - 11```.
 This produced a range from 1-121, without altering the probability.
 Once I received this range of numbers, I used the modulus operator to get reminders from 0-12.
 Lastly, I added a 1 to my newly produced numbers in order to increase the range of possible outputs to 1-13.
 However, this would produce a total of 10 ways to get the numbers 2-5, and 9 ways to get the remaining numbers.
 In order to fix this, the modulus and addition of 1 could only be performed on values originally created for numbers less than 118 in order to limit all possibilities to 9.
-Thus, if the number was greater than 117, recursion was applied and the function was run again to generate a new number.
+Thus, if the number was greater than 117, recursion was applied, and the function was run again to generate a new number.

-This process took me multiple hours over the course of a few days to finalize the the logic, the design for the web application I have used this function in, and finally, the documentation.
+This process took me multiple hours over the course of a few days to finalize the logic, the design for the web application I have used this function in, and finally, the documentation.
 This was truly a delightful experience that was both mentally fulfilling and thought-provoking.